Family and Human Development, BS

 * Data obtained from the Occupational Information Network (O*NET) under sponsorship of the U.S. Department of Labor/Employment and Training Administration (USDOL/ETA).

 Through study abroad, students can explore different cultures and social dynamics while developing in-demand professional skills, including teamwork and problem-solving.
-Opportunities available include home stays, which allow students to make connections with families in other countries.
+Opportunities include homestays, which enable students to make connections with families in other countries.
 Students can stay on track academically while earning ASU credit over winter or spring break trips.
 More information is available on the Global Education website.

 The College of Liberal Arts and Sciences recommends these programs to students majoring in family and human development.